gwt-plugins/gwt-eclipse-plugin/README.md

 * The `com.google.gdt.eclipse.gph.subversive` project requires Subversive to be installed.
 You can either close the project, or install Subversive: http://download.eclipse.org/releases/helios

+* Known Issue: MercurialEclipse, Subclipse, and Subversive can cause SWTBot and JUnit Plug-in Tests to fail due to their popups on launch of fresh Eclipse.

 ###Eclipse 3.3, 3.4

 * Copy the plug-in JARs from `tools/swtbot/3.3` into your Eclipse's `/dropins`